aitorgarcia21/cybak_xyz_code/README.md

 npm run build
 ```

-For more information and support, please contact Base44 support at app@base44.com.# cybak_xyz_code
+For more information about CYBAK Security Scanner, visit our website.# cybak_xyz_code